Puspharaj/digital14/README.md

 * Detail screen to drill down the event.

-* Bloc state management is used to ensure production level application.
+* Bloc state management is used to ensure production level application. ( Architecture choice )

-* Unit test added to test the simeple loading event is loading correctly, Also the detail screen receives the correct event    is  tested through unit test.
+* Unit test is done to test the loading the events correctly, Also the detail screen receives the correct event is  tested through unit test.

-* Rive animation is added extra for fun to animate the whole app to new level(lot more to add).
+* Rive animation is added for extra fun to animate the whole app to a new level(lot more to add).

-* All api endpoint has been configured with client id.
+* Api endpoint has been configured with client id.

 ##############################